 What is a dropdown list?

-Dropdown lists allow users select a value from a predefined list.
+Dropdown lists allow users to select a value from a predefined list.
 This makes it easy for users to enter only data that meets requirements.
-Dropdown lists are implemented as special kind of data validation.
+Dropdown lists are implemented as a special kind of data validation.
 The screen below shows a simple example.
 In column E, the choices are Complete, Pending, or Cancelled, and these values are pulled automatically from the range G5:G7:

 Dropdown lists are easy to create and use.
-But once you start to use dropdown menus to your spreadsheets, you'll inevitably run into a challenge: how can you make the values in one dropdown list depend on the values in another?
+But once you start to use dropdown menus in your spreadsheets, you'll inevitably run into a challenge: how can you make the values in one dropdown list depend on the values in another?
 In other words, how can you make a dropdown list dynamic?

 Here are some examples: